cattle-ops/terraform-aws-gitlab-runner/docs/usage.md

 The examples are configured with defaults that should work in general.
 The examples are in general configured for the region Ireland `eu-west-1`.
 The only parameter that needs to be provided is the name of a SSM parameter holding the Runner registration token and the URL of your GitLab instance.
-The Runner token is created in GitLab during the Runner registration process.
+The Runner token is created in GitLab manually during the Runner registration process.
 Create a file `terraform.tfvars` and put the Runner registration token in the SSM parameter.

 ```hcl